ionoid/mkiot/README.md

     * `use`: the name of the image to use.
 It has to be the `name` field of one of the images that were installed during the `installs` phase.

-    * `name`: required field to define how to name the final artifact that contains the build output.
+    * `name`: optional field that contains the name the final artifact.
+If not set it will use the same name of the field `use`.

     * `suffix`: optional field that will be appended to the name of the final artifact.
 This can be a bash command where the output is the `suffix`.